Articles

 Real Estate Taxes

-Specifies which party is obligated to pay the real estate taxes and assessments, whether or not taxes are assessed on rentals and, if so, who pays those taxes.
+Specifies which party is obligated to pay the real estate taxes and assessments, whether or not taxes include increases due to sale and, if so, who pays those taxes. .

 Describes any relocation options available to the tenant.